Skip to main content

 kubectl -n kube-system create serviceaccount <serviceaccount_name>

-2. Create a ClusterRoleBinding (group for the new user) and add a role with administrator rights (cluster-admin):
+2. Create a ClusterRoleBinding (a group for the new user) and add a role with administrator rights (cluster-admin):

 kubectl create clusterrolebinding <clusterrolebinding_name> --clusterrole=cluster-admin --serviceaccount=kube-system:<serviceaccount_name>

-Specify <clusterrolebinding_name> — group name for the new user.
+Specify <clusterrolebinding_name> — the name of the group for the new user.

-3. Add to the environment variable TOKENNAME The name of the secret of the created ServiceAccount in which the token is stored:
+3. Add the name of the created ServiceAccount secret that stores the token to the TOKENNAME environment variable:

 export TOKENNAME=$(kubectl -n kube-system get serviceaccount/<serviceaccount_name> -o jsonpath='{.secrets[0].name}')

-4. Add to the environment variable TOKEN decoded token from the secret:
+4. Add the decoded token from the secret to the TOKEN environment variable:

 export TOKEN=$(kubectl -n kube-system get secret $TOKENNAME -o jsonpath='{.data.token}' | base64 --decode)

-5. Check if the token is working — make a request to the Kubernetes API with the token in the header:
+5. Check if the token works — make a request to the Kubernetes API with the token in the header:

 curl -k -H "Authorization: Bearer $TOKEN" -X GET "https://<kube_api_ip>:6443/api/v1/nodes" | json_pp

-Specify <kube_api_ip> — The IP address of the cluster in the control panel.
+Specify <kube_api_ip> — the cluster IP address in the Control panel.

 kubectl config set-credentials <serviceaccount_name> --token=$TOKEN